-The base to my ‘cheese’ topping is soaked and blended cashew nuts, a wonderful substitute for cream cheese for any self-respecting food lover.
+My ‘cheese’ topping is made from soaked and blended cashew nuts.
+This makes cashew cream, a wonderful substitute for cream cheese for any self-respecting food lover.
 My kids prefer this to the usual cream cheese based cheesecake.

 If you weren’t avoiding sugar I would stir some crystallised ginger through the lemon topping (and base) which I think would take this to another level.

 As I keep sugar to a minimum some of you might find this not sweet enough.
 Feel free to add a little more honey, but don’t go overboard as it will change the consistency of the bake.

 If you like cheesecake check out my other recipes:

 If you’re not vegan you’ll love my gluten free lemon lime and blackcurrant cheesecake

 Then there’s my vegan chocolate cheesecake with Baileys

 And my refined sugar free raw chocolate cheesecake with hidden avocado (vegan).

 Make sure you Pin my vegan lemon cheesecake recipe to a Pinterest board: